Top 9 Day Trips From Bangkok, Thailand - Updated 2023

 Updated

 Bangkok - Thailand’s capital and the heart of the country.
 Bangkok is a metropolitan city, bustling with life and activities and you can’t help but be blown away by its affordable yet tantalizing food and huge discounts when shopping!
-However, some crave a little more adventure, a little more storytelling, or a little more scenery.
-If this sounds like you, you’ve come to the right place.
-Here, you will be able to find the top day trips from Bangkok, Thailand, to spice up your trip!
+While you rejuvenate in the meantime with an invigorating massage at one of the stunning spa hotels or put up at one of the comfiest Airbnb vacation rentals, you can also book a day tour over the weekend for sightseeing around Bangkok if you are craving a little more adventure, a little more storytelling, or more scenery.
 From immersing yourself in their culture by taking in their floating markets to visiting the temples where the ruins tell the story of their country, we got you covered.
+Continue reading for a list of the top day trips from Bangkok, Thailand.

 1. Ayutthaya